-If the expert identifies any risk of undesirable substances (according to Appendix 5 and relevant national legislation), analyses must be performed by an accredited laboratory to verify the content in relation to relevant threshold limits in Appendix 5 and national legislation.
+If the expert identifies any risk of undesirable substances (according to the appendix Hazardous substances in reused construction products and relevant national legislation), analyses must be performed by an accredited laboratory to verify the content in relation to relevant threshold limits in the appendix and national legislation.
 Nordic Ecolabelling always have the right to require laboratory analysis for reused products.